What Is Plan Bee? | Wildlife At Threat

 What if Plan B is not the backup for Plan A, what if Plan Bee is the only one!
-Britain’s bees are in trouble, serious trouble.
+Britain’s bees and other pollinators are in trouble, serious trouble.
 Approximately 35 bee species are under threat of extinction, bet you didn’t even know there were so many species of bees did you?
 I’ll put my hand up…I didn’t.

 So, What Are Pollinators?